Willeke Alberti: Biography

 Alberti started her career at the early age of eleven in the musical Duel om Barbara and she recorded her first single in 1958 together with her father.
-During the 1960s, she was a well-known singer in the Netherlands and had at least one No. 1 hit with "De winter was lang" ("The winter was long"), however there was no official Dutch chart at the time.
+During the 1960s, she was a well-known singer in the Netherlands and had at least one No. 1 hit with De winter was lang (The winter was long, a cover of Blue Winter, sung by Connie Francis), however there was no official Dutch chart at the time.
+Her single Spiegelbeeld (Mirror image), which was a cover of the French version of Tender Years, reached the status of gold record in 1963.
 Willeke and her father had a television show between 1965 and 1969.
 Her singing career from 1970 onwards is less active, however Alberti still releases singles and albums at an irregular interval and plays minor roles in television programs and movies.